eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Formal Modelling (Informative) {#app-formal-modelling-informative}

-This appendix presents formal security analysis of the **ECA identity bootstrap procedure** using ProVerif [[ECA-FORMAL-MODELS](#ext-links)].
-The analysis assumes a powerful Dolev-Yao network attacker and verifies core security properties.
+This appendix presents formal security analyses of the ECA **identity bootstrap procedure** and the **attestation renewal procedure** using ProVerif [[ECA-FORMAL-MODELS](#ext-links)].
+The analysis assumes a Dolev–Yao network attacker and verifies core security properties for each procedure.

-**Scope limitation**: This analysis covers ONLY identity bootstrap procedures.
-Attestation renewals operate under different trust assumptions (existing credential from prior attestation) and are not modeled here.
-Future work may extend formal analysis to attestation renewal scenarios.

 The protocol's bootstrap security properties were analyzed using an exploratory formal model in ProVerif.
 The model assumes a powerful Dolev-Yao network attacker who can intercept, modify, and inject messages.
 It also correctly models the Binding Factor (`BF`) as public knowledge from the start, as per the protocol's "exposure tolerance" principle ([](#core-design-principles)).